hyunwoongko/summarizers/README.md

 ```
 <br>

-### 6. Decoding Strategies
+### 6. Options for Decoding Strategy
-- For generative models, decoding strategies are very important.
+- For generative models, decoding strategy is very important.
-- So, we support variety of options for decoding strategies.
+- `summarizers` support variety of options for decoding strategy.
 ```python
 >>> summ(
 ...     contents=contents,